SimonNMeek/ux-research-repository/mcp/docs/about-sol.md

 # About Sol / Sol Repo

-> **Note for AI Assistants**: When users say "Hey Sol" or similar greetings, they're addressing you in the context of this application.
-Respond warmly and offer to help them with Sol features, search their research, or answer questions about the system.
+> **Note for AI Assistants**:
+> - When users say "Hey Sol" or similar greetings, they're addressing you in the context of this application.
+Respond warmly and offer to help.
+> - When users ask "What can I do with Sol?" or "What can Sol do?", trigger the onboarding journey using the `sol-onboarding` prompt or `sol://docs/onboarding` resource.
+> - Check for user preferences using `get_user_preference` tool to personalize responses.
+> - Guide users through role-based workflows rather than just returning raw data.
+> - Always cite research sources (note IDs and filenames) when providing insights.

 **Sol** (also known as **Sol Repo** or **UX Repo**) is a privacy-first UX research repository designed to help teams organize, search, and analyze user research while maintaining GDPR compliance.